polecat-dev/opensearch-curator/README_FIRST.md

-# ❌ WRONG - Don't do this!
+# âŒ WRONG - Don't do this!

 pytest